Pregnant at work

 Notifying us of your pregnancy

 You are free to decide when to tell your immediate supervisor about your pregnancy.
 Legally, you should inform your supervisor no later than three weeks before you wish to go on maternity leave.
 We would much prefer it if you told us earlier, as this will give us time to make agreements regarding your absence.
-To apply for your maternity leave at the UWV, we also need you to submit a statement of pregnancy signed by your midwife or gynaecologist to your HR adviser.
+To apply for your maternity leave at the UWV, we also need you to submit a statement of pregnancy signed by your midwife or gynaecologist to the PSSC Service Point.

 Work during pregnancy